keu/docs/astro/airflow-api.md

 :::info

-If you need to call the Airflow API only once, you can retrieve a single 24-hour access token at `https://cloud.astronomer.io/token`.
+If you need to call the Airflow API only once, you can retrieve a single 24-hour access token at `https://cloud.astronomer.io/token` in the Cloud UI.

 :::